MacWoodworking/ST-leakSmart-Sensor/README.md

 ## Acknowledgements
 This code is by no means 100% all my work.
-This device handler is the work of @dhelm2, @John_Luikart, & @krlaframboise.
+This device handler is the work of @ericvitale, @dhelm2, @John_Luikart, & @krlaframboise.